maxkagamine/dotfiles/README.md

 >    - Use Task Scheduler to run `"C:\Program Files (x86)\GnuPG\bin\gpg-connect-agent.exe" /bye` at log on.
 Remember to uncheck everything in Conditions.
 I enabled "If the task fails, restart every 1 minute" in Settings.
 > 3. Use [wsl2-ssh-pageant](https://github.com/BlackReloaded/wsl2-ssh-pageant) to connect the Linux-side SSH and GPG agents to GPG running Windows-side.
 > 4. After restarting WSL (`wsl.exe --shutdown`), you should be able to run `gpg --card-status` in Linux👍 Import your public key and test that it works with `ssh git@github.com`.

-> ### powershell.exe: Permission denied,<br />explorer.exe: Permission denied, ...
->
-> If you [enable Linux file permissions for /mnt](https://docs.microsoft.com/en-us/windows/wsl/file-permissions) and set directories and files to be respectively 755 and 644 by default as I do [here](./profiles/tamriel), programs in C:\Windows or Program Files won't be executable in Linux.
-For most programs, you can `chmod +x` from an elevated terminal, but to chmod PowerShell and other system programs, you'll need to first find the exe, right click, Properties &gt; Security &gt; Advanced, take ownership and give Administrators full control.

 ## &#8202;<img src="http://craftassets.unraid.net.s3.amazonaws.com/static/favicon/android-chrome-192x192.png?v=1.0" align="top" height="25" /> [unraid](./mods/unraid)